ChewyToast/mpanic/README.md

 ## Preparing testing

-In some test you will neeed to prepare some files to check the correct behaivour of theur menishell.
-For example you will nedd to create a file without permissions to chec that a redirect fails y yoy don'n have rights.
+In some test you will neeed to prepare some files to check the correct behaviour of your minishell.
+For example you will nedd to create a file without permissions to check that a redirect fails if you don't have rights.

-For thsi situation we haved developed the # statement.
-Each line tha you write before # will be executed in the terminal but without compare nothig.
+For this situation we haved developed the '#' statement.
+Each line you write before '#' will be executed in the terminal but without compare nothig.
 Just like yo do that in the terminal.

 For example this secuence will create a testfile file without rights and then will execute all this tests.
 At the end is good practice to delete the file in the same way.
-We also recomend to redirects all the fd of the comnmand (&> /dev/null) after # statement to avoid random messages.
+We also recomend to redirects all the fd of the comnmand (&> /dev/null) after '#' statement to avoid random messages.

-This lines, the # statements will executed quiet.
+In this lines, the '#' statements will executed quietly.
 You will see nothing about this lines in the testing.

 ```bash
 # chmod 000 testfile &> /dev/null